5 Money Saving Challenges to Try This Year

 4. The Cash-Only Envelope Challenge

-The cash-only envelope challenge is a great way to control spending and stick to a budget.
-This method forces you to think carefully about your purchases by limiting your spending to the cash available in your designated envelopes.
+The cash-only envelope challenge is a practical way to manage spending and stick to a budget.
+This method helps you stay mindful of your purchases by working with the cash available in your designated envelopes.

 How it works: